- Army Emergency Relief (AER) Overview

 - Pre- and Post-Deployment Support

-Designed to make sure Families have information you need and develop a military support group while your Soldier is deployed.
-Virtual Family Readiness Groups also provide secure environments in which the commander can communicate directly with Soldiers and Families 24 hours a day no matter where you are.
+Designed to make sure Soldiers and Families have information you need and develop a military support group while the Soldier is deployed.
+Virtual Soldier and Family Readiness Groups also provide secure environments in which the commander can communicate directly with Soldiers and Families 24 hours a day no matter where you are.

 - Emergency Family Assistance